Due to the risks involved, home births are rare in Singapore. However, there seems to be a small increase in recent years.

-Ms Ginny Phang, a doula of 13 years, with 10 years experience in home birthing, asserts that a natural birth is important for both the parents and the babies, impacting baby’s health as well as mother’s life-long health.
+Ms Ginny Phang, a doula of 13 years, with 10 years of experience in home birthing, asserts that natural birth is important for both the parents and the babies, impacting the baby’s health as well as the mother’s life-long health.

 “Birth culture has evolved so much to be intervention-based,” she says, “so most people feel safer in hospitals.”
 Recent ACOG (American Congress of Obstetricians and Gynecologists) guidelines have advised that ‘Less is More’ and to give low-risk pregnancies mothers more time to labour.

 However, doctors here warn that home births can be unsafe.
 When asked to share their comments in a Straits Times story on home births, several doctors shared the dangers and risks involved.
 The College of Obstetricians and Gynaecologists Singapore also mentioned that even planned home births may pose a risk to both mother and child.

 This did not deter the mum of two and newly-minted doula, Ms Sapphira Tay, as she reflects on her first birth experience.
 “The hospital environment made me very nervous, because of all the interventions.
 There were so many things to worry about.
 Because of all this, I believe my labour took even longer than necessary.”

 Ms Tay successfully delivered her second child at home, an experience that enabled her to fulfill her original desire for a natural birth.
 Read her home birth story here.